-NA = nominal or notional amount
+NA = nominal or notional amount L1 = Level 1 L2 = Level 2

-L1 = Level 1 L2 = Level 2 L3 = Level 3
+L3 = Level 3

-The balance consists mainly of interest rate derivatives (IRS and IROCap) in the amount of €107 million (€93.2 million in 2019); the remaining €14.5 million consists of foreign exchange options and forward foreign exchange contracts (€5.3 million in 2019).
+The balance mainly consists of interest rate derivatives (IRS and IROCap) for ε 54 million (ε 107 million in 2020); the remaining part of ε 13 million is made up of options on exchange rates and forward currency contracts (ε 14.5 million in 2020).
 The operations carried out by the bank relate to contracts entered into with corporate customers (mainly in the mid-cap and SME sectors) whose market risk is closed out with equal and opposite transactions with Deutsche Bank AG.